pmndrs/xr/docs/API/hit-test.useXRHitTestSource.md

 > **useXRHitTestSource**(`relativeTo`, `trackableType?`): `undefined` \| \{ `getWorldMatrix`: (`target`, `result`) => `boolean`; `source`: `XRHitTestSource`; \}

-hook for creating a hit test source originating from the provided object or xrspace
+Hook for creating a hit test source originating from the provided object or xrspace

 ## Parameters